sourcegraph/sourcegraph-public-snapshot/docs/dev.md

 Then run the following commands (**NOTE: Node.js and [Yarn](https://yarnpkg.com/en/docs/install) must be installed for the this step**):

 ```
-make serve-dev
+./dev/start.sh
 ```

 This will continuously compile your code and live reload your locally running instance of Sourcegraph.
 Navigate your browser to http://localhost:3080 to see if everything worked.

-`make serve-dev` may ask you to run ulimit to increase the maximum number of available file descriptors for a process.
+`./dev/start.sh` may ask you to run ulimit to increase the maximum number of available file descriptors for a process.
 You can make this setting permanent for every shell session by adding the following line to your `.*rc` file (usually bash or zsh):